liwybloc/sonic-ws/README.md

 WebSocket library focused on bandwidth efficiency and security.

-It can reduce packet size by up to 70% or more and process large packets in microseconds.
+It can reduce packet size by up to 70% or more and validate and process large packets in microseconds.

 It has low latency and optimized data transfer.